nikolastojadinov/PMtestnet/README.md

 ---

+## What's New

+- v2.7: Home page polish — horizontal carousels with snap scrolling and hover buttons, plus local "Recently Played" sync (persists last 8 playlists in the browser; merged with newest public playlists as fallback).

+---

 ## Highlights

 - **Clean UI first**: Build the full player UI and screens before wiring the YouTube IFrame Player.